 If two people both have to deal with the exact same kind of stress, you’ll have one person who will react with anxiety, while the other person won’t.
 And the reaction depends much on the behavioral actions from past circumstances.

 Anxiety can be an emotional platform that stress lands on.
 The heavier the stress, the shakier the platform can become.
 But if you have enough confidence, the platform is able to handle the turbulence.

-Since your emotional platform is how you go through life, you want to make sure that you can cope with whatever you have to deal with.
-If you have a higher anxiety level, it can cause you to have limited ability to cope.
+Since your emotional platform is how you go through life, you want to make sure that it can withstand the troubles you have to deal with.
+If you have a higher anxiety level, it can cause you to have a limited ability to cope.

 If you have high anxiety, you’ll find that you often struggle to cope with things that someone with low anxiety can handle with ease.
 For example, in someone with high anxiety, having a financial upheaval could cause a lot of fear and many sleepless nights.
 In someone with low anxiety, it doesn’t – because they have the self-assurance that they’re going to be able to take care of whatever needs to be done.